 For many aging seniors, a retirement community seems like the perfect way to pass the years between being able to comfortably remain at home and needing nursing home quality care.
 At a retirement community, you're surrounded by others in the same stage of life you're currently in.
 You have access to help if you need it.
 Unfortunately, Medicare won't pay for this option until you need continuous care in a nursing home setting, and in many cases, you won't be able to get into a retirement community unless you start with the lower-level services.

 Looking into your options about Caring Senior Service and how we can help with long-term care.
 It's best to start planning now because you only have a 6-month window around your 65th birthday to sign up for Medicare without any penalties.

-Also if you are discovering that you have more questions than answers, feel free to contact us for more information!
+Also if you are discovering that you have more questions than answers, feel free to contact your local Caring office for more information.